Victim of a Crime

 Will I have to be a witness at court?

-You will be the main person the police will be counting on to give evidence.
-If you are under 16 your statement will be recorded on video.
+If you are the victim of the offence and the alleged offender (defendant) says they are not guilty, it is very likely you will have to give evidence to the court.
+If you are under 16, your statement will be recorded on video.
 This will be used as your evidence at the committal (the initial court proceedings).
 It will also be used as your evidence at the trial.
-The solicitor for the alleged offender can still ask you questions at a pre-trial hearing (the pre-recording), however there are rules about the type of questions that they can ask.
-It is also possible to give evidence through an audio-visual link.
-If this option is not available then you are entitled to give evidence behind a screen.
+The lawyer for the defendant can still ask you questions at a pre-trial hearing (the pre-recording), however there are rules about the type of questions that they can ask.
+It is also possible to give evidence through an audio-visual link and not actually be in the Court room.
+If this option is not available, then you are entitled to give evidence from behind a screen, so you do not have to see the defendant.

-Being a witness can be difficult because you have to say what happened to you and answer questions from the offender’s solicitor.
+Being a witness can be difficult because you have to say what happened to you and answer questions from the alleged offender’s lawyer.
 Court can take a long time and the offender may be found not guilty.
 This does not necessarily mean that the court did not believe you.

 Will I need to prepare a victim impact statement?

 You may need to consider preparing a victim impact statement.
-A victim impact statement is where you are given the opportunity to explain how the crime has affected you (for example the physical, emotional and financial impacts of the crime).
-It is a written statement prepared that can include things like a medical report or letter from your counsellor.
+A victim impact statement is where you can explain how the crime has affected you (for example the physical, emotional and financial impacts of the crime).
+It is a written statement that can include things like a medical report or letter from your counsellor.
 Sometimes the court may want to ask you questions about anything you have included in your victim impact statement.
 Often other people affected by the crime, such as your parents, are also able to submit a victim impact statement.
-The reason that you prepare a victim impact statement is so that the court can take the information that you have provided into account during sentencing of the offender.
+The Court can consider the information that you have provided into account during sentencing of the offender.

 Who can help?